-An adjustment always requires time.
+Carrying out an adjustment always takes some time.
 Leave yourself plenty of time to prepare the necessary steps of the procedure.

-- Have all necessary tools available. - Let the device run for several minutes to guarantee that the temperature is correct, for example.
+- Have all necessary tools available. - Let the device run for several minutes, to guarantee that the temperature is correct, for example.

-When adjusting the gas-sensitive semiconductor (Inspection above ground and House/Spaces groups) a conditioner must be applied.
+When adjusting the gas-sensitive semiconductor (Inspection above ground and Structure/Plants groups), you must apply a conditioner.